aws-samples/eks-workshop/content/servicemesh/visualize.md

 ### Collecting new telemetry data

-Download a YAML file to hold configuration for the new metric and log stream that Istio will generate and collect automatically.
+Next, download a YAML file to hold configuration for the new metric and log stream that Istio will generate and collect automatically.

 ```
 curl -LO https://eksworkshop.com/servicemesh/deploy.files/istio-telemetry.yaml